kennyfraser/wp-sync-test/_pages/getting-started/installing/installing-community-edition.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-The DCOS Community Edition (CE) is available to try on supported cloud providers by using DCOS cloud templates.
-The templates are a JSON-formatted text file that describes the resources and properties.
+<p>The DCOS Community Edition (CE) is available to try on supported cloud providers by using DCOS cloud templates.
+The templates are a JSON-formatted text file that describes the resources and properties.</p>